Home Compare AOF.DE vs ASML.AS

 Relative Position vs Comparable Companies

-ATOSS Software SE sits in the stronger part of the group on growth, while ASML Holding N.V. is closer to mid-pack.
+On valuation, ATOSS Software SE is positioned higher in the group, while ASML Holding N.V. is closer to the middle.

-Both profiles are strong on stability, but ATOSS Software SE leads clearly.
+Both profiles are strong on profitability, but ATOSS Software SE leads clearly.

 AOF.DE